-The Marie Curie Industry-Academia Partnerships and Pathways (IAPP) programme grant has been awarded to CIT's bioinformatics research group.
+The Marie Curie Industry-Academia Partnerships and Pathways (IAPP) programme grant has been awarded to MTU's bioinformatics research group.
 The grant, worth over €1.3 million and will run over 4 years, is focused on the development of advanced cloud computing techniques for large-scale bacterial genome sequencing and medical diagnostics/prognostics.
 Read more ...

 This new interdisciplinary team consists of Roy Sleator (Department of Biological Sciences), Paul Walsh and Paul Rothwell (Department of Computer Science) and MSc candidate John Carroll.
 While Biotechnology and ICT were perhaps the hottest buzzwords of recent times; ‘the new kid on the block’ - Bioinformatics - combines ICT and biotechnology within a new biology based information science; one in which high end computing is applied to identify new genes, predict new protein structures and even to design new and improved drugs.